MassTransit/MassTransit/docs/advanced/sagas/persistence.md

 public int Version { get; set; }
 ```

-When version of the instance that is being updated will be lower than the expected version,
+When the version of the instance that is being updated is lower than the expected version,
 the saga repository will trow an exception and force the message to be retried, potentially resolving the issue.

 #### Redis client initialization